CroXY3D/CruXY-OLD/README.md

 # BOM
 A CruXY build will cost approx $1500 with budget rails.
 A first class build with Misumi stainless steel rails will run around $2500.
 An incomplete BOM can be found here [BOM](https://docs.google.com/spreadsheets/d/1nd5IvDQm3_plhFC6qLKJPE1nMU45jPsB3Xuin5mlSXQ/edit?usp=sharing)

+# NOTES
+Fusion360 archives probably lag the state of the STLs.
+Export of them is somwewhat painful, so I don't always do it.

 # PICS
 Video coming soon.